HardlyDifficult/Tutorials/Chapter3.md

 <img src="http://i.imgur.com/SF57oFs.gif" width=150px />

  - Create a prefab for 'FlyGuy' and delete the GameObject.
+ - Select the Door and add **Spawner**:
- - Add Spawner to the door and assign FlyGuy as the thing to spawn.
+   - Assign FlyGuy as the thing to spawn.
    - Change the initial wait time to 10.

 <hr></details><br>
-<details><summary>TODO</summary>

-TODO
+<details><summary>What did that do?</summary>

+We added a sprite representing the area where fly guys will spawn from.

+For simplicity in the Spawner component, the position emenies appear at is the center of the Spawner's GameObject.
+We attempt to position this for the fly guy, and then adjust the door sprites' positions to fit the visible space.

+The Spawner added should start to spawn fly guys periodically after about 10 seconds into the level.

+Note that if the character stands still at the level start, a fly guy will spawn and kill him.
+This will be corrected later.

 <hr></details>